-Biggest lynching in Independent India happened in Rajiv Gandhi's era: BJP
+Biggest Lynching In Independent India Happened In Rajiv Gandhi's Era: BJP

-New Delhi, Dec 21 (IANS) Union Minister of Jal Shakti, Gajendra Singh Shekhawat, said on Tuesday that Congress has no right to raise the issue of mob lunching, as the biggest incident of lynching in the history of Independent India happened during Rajiv Gandhi's era.
+New Delhi: Union Minister of Jal Shakti, Gajendra Singh Shekhawat, said on Tuesday that Congress has no right to raise the issue of mob lunching, as the biggest incident of lynching in the history of Independent India happened during Rajiv Gandhi’s era.

 Shekhawat’s response came hours after Congress leader Rahul Gandhi tweeted, “Before 2014, the word ‘lynching’ was practically unheard of. #ThankYouModiJi.”